su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/lesson.md

 Due to the rise of cloud data warehouse, data pipelines and ingestion model has shifted from Extract, Transform and Load (ETL) to Extract, Load and Transform (ELT), as alluded to in the previous unit.
 We learnt about the _Transform_ part in unit 2.5, as well as the _Extract_ (data extraction and web scraping) in unit 2.4.

-In this lesson, we will instead use a framework (and platform) called `Meltano` which handles the end-to-end data pipeline, from **ingestion** (_Extract_ and _Load_), to _Transform_ via `dbt` once the data is loaded into the data warehouse.
+In this lesson, we will instead use a framework (and platform) called `Meltano` which handles the end-to-end data pipeline, from **ingestion** (_Extract_ and _Load_), to _Transform_ via `Dbt` once the data is loaded into the data warehouse.

-We will also learn about an orchestration framework called `dagster`.
-Data orchestration is the process of automating the data pipeline, including scheduling, monitoring, and alerting. `dagster` is an open-source data orchestration framework for data engineering, data science, and machine learning pipelines.
+We will also learn about an orchestration framework called `Dagster`.
+Data orchestration is the process of automating the data pipeline, including scheduling, monitoring, and alerting. `Dagster` is an open-source data orchestration framework for data engineering, data science, and machine learning pipelines.

 ---